alackles/CMSC-140-FS-22/_pages/final-project.md

    - Conditional statements and loops
    - Functions you have written yourself
    - Some data storage structure (lists, tuples, dictionaries)
-- **L2: Data Processing**: Your program should process either external files or user input, ideally both
+- **L2: Data Processing**: Your project should process either external files or user input, ideally both.
-- **L3: Debugging**: Your program should be free of errors, and should handle user-input errors gracefully (e.g. with a message)
+- **L3: Debugging**: Your program should be free of errors, and should handle user-input errors gracefully (e.g. with a message).
-- **L4: Style**: Your program should be well-commented and use organized functions
+- **L4: Style**: Your program should be well-commented and use organized functions.
+You should have a `README.md` that describes what your project does and how a user can interact with it.
-- **L5: Code Review**: You will be asked to give peer feedback to your classmates' projects.
+- **L5: Code Review**: You will be asked to give peer feedback to your classmates' projects; you should complete this peer feedback for credit.
 - **L6: Collaboration**: Your project should be uploaded to GitHub, where you should be able to see changes between the draft and final version.
 - **L7: Reflection**: You will be asked to submit a final reflection with your project.

 If you hit all of these points, you'll be given full mastery credit.
 4-6 will be given Proficiency, and less than 4 will be given Novice.